awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 ### Creating the resources

-Create a DynamoDB table named **Students** that contains a partition key named id.
+Create an Amazon DynamoDB table named **Students** that contains a partition key named id.
 In addition, add these columns:

 + date - A value that specifies the date when the student was absent.
 + first - A String value that specifies the student's first name.